lm3nitro/CyberLabs/Zabbix.md

 + Integrity: Monitoring for unauthorized changes in configurations and data.
 + Availability: Monitoring system performance in order to avoid any potential issues that can cause downtime.

-Ovrerall, having comprehensive monitoring is crucial for maintaing a secure and reliable infrastructure.
+Overall, having comprehensive monitoring is crucial for maintaing a secure and reliable infrastructure.